pnnl/interflow/docs/_sources/user_guide.rst.txt

 Though the **interflow** package comes with sample data for the US for the year 2015 to calculate water and energy interdependencies, alternative input data can be provided to calculate different flows for any region or set of regions, any unit or set of units, and any sector or set of sectors so long as the input data is provided in the correct format.

-The **interflow** package requires a Pandas DataFrame with strict guidelines as input data to run calculations.
+The .calculate() function, which is responsible for calculating and organizing the resource flows, requires a Pandas DataFrame with strict guidelines as input data to run calculations.
 Though different types of calculations are conducted in the **interflow** package, the data and information used to run each calculation is provided in the same input file.

 The four different types of calculations the **interflow** package conducts include the following:

-1. Collect input starting values from Node A to Node B in unit type 1
+1. Collect an input flow value to a primary node from a secondary node in specified units
-2. Calculate an alternative unit flow value based on an intensity factor for Node B
+2. Calculate an alternative unit flow value based on an intensity factor and the specified primary node flow value
-3. Calculate a source inflow connecting Node C to Node B
+3. Calculate a source inflow connecting an upstream node to the primary node in the alternative units based on a source fraction
-4. Calculate a discharge outflow connecting Node B to Node D
+4. Calculate a discharge outflow connecting the primary node to a downstream node for the alternative units based on a discharge fraction

 Each of the above calculation types requires a specific format in the input data that are described in more detail below.